Atmudia/SRVR/README.md

 ## Installation

 1. Ensure Slime Rancher is installed and updated to the latest version.
-2. Install SRML (Slime Rancher Mod Loader).
+2. Install SRML.
 3. Install SteamVR if you haven't already.
-4. Download the latest release of SRVR from the releases page.
+4. Download the latest release of SRVR from the releases page or via nexusmods.
 5. Copy the DLL file to your SRML mods directory.
 6. Launch the game *without* SteamVR.
 If you have the VR Playground DLC installed, the game will prompt you about its uninstallation.
 It will also ask whether you want to optimize the base game for VR (**you do not need to do this**).
 A console program will then run to patch the game—let it complete before exiting.
+   <br>**Warning the optimize base game can cause anti-virus to false flag installer**
 7. Relaunch the game with SteamVR enabled.

 ## Usage